torederu/gameplay--classification/README.md

 ## Dataset & Methods
 The training and validation data for this model were sourced from game plays hosted on the [PBS Wisconsin Education website](https://pbswisconsineducation.org/jowilder/play-the-game/).
 The data has been aggregated and is [available on Kaggle](https://www.kaggle.com/competitions/predict-student-performance-from-game-play/overview).

 Examination of the dataset reveals that it is structured as a time series.
 Each participant has multiple rows corresponding to data from 1 out of the 22 levels.
-To make the data more interpretable, I will aggregate over the 22 levels to derive a single value for each feature per level.
+To make the data more interpretable, I aggregated over the 22 levels to derive a single value for each feature per level.

 ## Preparation for Modeling
 Prior to modeling, it is essential to assess the presence of collinearity (where two features are highly correlated) and multicollinearity (where one feature can be linearly predicted from others).
-To do this, I'll examine pairwise correlations among the features and compute the variance inflation factor (VIF) for each one.
+To do this, I examined pairwise correlations among the features and calculated the variance inflation factor (VIF) for each one.

 ![](figs/feature-corrs.png)